- How Do True TF Pro Hockey Skates Fit?

 Built From The Inside Out

 Ok so you know that if you get a new pair of skates heat molding them is a crucial step, or you’re going to spend way more time and suffer unnecessary pain breaking them in.
 With True skates, they are custom build from the inside out based on your foot.
 It is innovative in the world of skates since no one else is doing this, but True will capture all the details of your foot in 3D using patented technologies.
 So if there is any place in your foot that always hurt in regular skates, True can literally build the skate to include these features and give you an unmatched comfortable fit.
-I should also mention that every single True skate is HAND MADE!
+I should also mention that every single True skate is HAND MADE in Canada!

 True will look at the pressure your feet exert on the ground and will be able to effectively design a skate perfect for each individual player and foot such that it won’t need any breaking in.